British Car Brands (manufacturer car companies, logos)

 Radical Logo

-The racing car manufacturer and developer was founded in 1997 by two motoring engineers, Mick Hyde and Phil Abbott.
-They set out to create high-speed cars for driving both on ordinary roads and sports tracks.
+This car manufacturer and developer was founded in 1997 by two automotive engineers, Mick Hyde and Phil Abbott.
+They aimed to create high-speed cars for driving on both regular roads and sports tracks.
 The brand’s most stellar model is the SR3.

 Bowler